lch99310/Daily_underestimated_MLBplayer_ranking/README.md

 What's happening?
 His trend chart shows the gap between xwOBA (gold line) and wOBA (blue line) widening consistently across his rolling 100 PA windows.
 The red differential bars persist throughout — this is sustained bad luck or adverse defensive shifting, not a brief cold streak.

 Statistically, hitters with this profile tend to regress toward their expected output.
 O'Neill's contact quality is too good for his results to stay this depressed.
 He is a textbook underestimated player — his batting average says one thing, his Statcast metrics say another.

 ---

-## How the Data Updates

-The dashboard refreshes automatically every day during the MLB season.
-Outside the season, the data stays frozen at the last available date.
-The data timestamp is shown in the header of the dashboard.

----
 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org)